pnvphuong/pnvphuong.github.io/_posts/2017-05-04-train-pyFRCNN-custom-DB.markdown

     $ grep 84 *
     \# These two commands help you to check the lines that you should modify in the files.
     ```
-    There are two more items we need to modify.
+    There are two more items we need to modify in `train.prototxt`.
 Since we are fine-tuning a pre-trained ConvNet model on our own dataset and the number of output at last fully-connected layers (cls_score & bbox_pred) has been changed, the original weight in pre-trained ConvNet model is not suitable for our current network.
 The dimension is totally different.
 The details can be refered to Caffe's fine-tuning tutorial.
 The solution is to rename the layers such that the weights for the layers will be initialized randomly instead of copying from pre-trained model (actually copying from pre-trained model will cause error).
     ```
     name: "cls_score" -> name: "cls_score_basketball"
     name: "bbox_pred" -> name: "bbox_pred_basketball"